sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

 #### Errors returned by social media APIs

-When any of the social media APIs return an error response (with HTTP status code >= 400), that response will be listed in the response of the generalAPIForSocialNetworks under the key `errors`.
+When any of the social media APIs returns an error response (with HTTP status code >= 400), that response will be listed in the response of the General API for Social Networks under the key `errors`.
 Responses from the other social media APIs won't be affected.
-An example response is shown below.
+An example of such response is shown below.

 ```json
 {